How Deep Is Your Love (Bee Gees song): 1983 lawsuit

 In 1983, the Bee Gees were sued by a Chicago songwriter, Ronald Selle, who claimed that the Gibb brothers stole melodic material from one of his songs, "Let It End", and used it in "How Deep Is Your Love".
 At trial, the jury returned a finding for Selle.
 The Bee Gees attorney immediately asked for judgment notwithstanding the verdict.
 The basis for the motion was that Selle had failed to show, as was required by the law, that the Bee Gees had prior access to his song.
 Even Selle had admitted that he'd sent out his demo tape to only a few recording companies, none of whom did business with the Bee Gees.
 Selle also admitted that there were some similarities between his song and several Bee Gee compositions that predated his song by several years, as well as similarities with the Beatles song "From Me to You" written by John Lennon and Paul McCartney (under Lennon-McCartney).
-The judge ruled in favour of the Bee Gees.
-Selle appealed the ruling, but it was upheld by the Seventh Circuit Court of Appeals which agreed that Selle had not proven his case.
+The federal judge ruled in favour of the Bee Gees.
+Selle appealed that ruling, but it was upheld by the appellate court, which agreed that Selle had not proven his case.

-Jack Taliercio Footage

-Of historical note, an Muzak version of the song was heard playing in the plaza of the World Trade Center during the September 11 attacks, about 20 minutes before the collapse of the South Tower after it was struck by United Airlines Flight 175.
-Cornered by fire and smoke on the 79th floor where the plane hit, a man was filmed trying to climb down from a window on the southeast side of the South Tower as the song played in the background, before losing his grip and falling to his death at 9:38 A.M, followed by the Muzak version of (Will You) Come Back My Love, by the Wrens.
-The playing of the song was viewed as "surreal" against the backdrop of carnage and destruction.